 Stockholm at a glance

-Get a breath of fresh air in the greenery of Djurgården, take a walk in the trendy Södermalm or head east to Östermalm, where the most exclusive stores.
+Get a breath of fresh air in the greenery of Djurgården, take a walk in trendy Södermalm or head east to Östermalm, for a spot of shopping at the city’s most exclusive stores.

-In the heart of the city is the oldest district in Stockholm, Gamla Stan, one of Europe’s largest and best preserved medieval city centres, packed with charming, bustling alleyways and colourful buildings.
+In the heart of the city is the oldest district in Stockholm, Gamla Stan – one of Europe’s largest and best-preserved medieval city centres, packed with charming, bustling alleyways and colourful buildings.

 This museum is one of the largest in the world for modern photography.
-It welcomes thousands of visitors and hosts four large exhibitions, plus around twenty smaller exhibitions a year.
+It welcomes thousands of visitors and hosts four large exhibitions, plus twenty smaller exhibitions a year.

 Tip: Don’t miss the café at the top where you can enjoy one of the best views in town.

-Last but not least, enjoy a picnic with a panoramic view of the Stockholm archipelago.
+When you get peckish, you can enjoy a picnic with a panoramic view of the Stockholm archipelago.

 In the middle of Gamla Stan is Stortorget, the oldest square in the city.
 The world-renowned Köpmangatan, meaning “Merchant Street”, first described in ancient literature during the 1300s, runs from this square.